Finding Words of Comfort for a Dying Parent’s Loved Ones

 Offer words of support Simple phrases like “I’m here for you” or “You are not alone” can provide solace and reassurance.

-Respect their boundaries Understanding that some may prefer solitude or limited discussions about the situation allows them to navigate their grief in their own way.
+Respect their boundaries Understanding that some individuals may prefer solitude or limited discussions about the situation allows them to navigate their grief in their own way.

 Follow up regularly Continuing to reach out and check on their well-being demonstrates ongoing support and care.